Did you know there are a handful of common guitar chord progressions that are repeatedly used throughout hundreds of songs?

 To read the chord charts, imagine that the top line of the chart is the nut, where the neck of the guitar meets the headstock.
-Each of the six vertical lines represents a guitar string, with the low E string at the far left and high E at the far right.
+Each of the six vertical lines represent a guitar string, with the low E string at the far left and high E at the far right.

 For example, to play the A chord as pictured above, hold down the D string with your middle finger on the second fret, the G string with your ring finger on the second fret, and the B string with your pinkie finger on the second fret.

 A chord progression is a pattern of usually three or four chords that is repeated throughout a song.
-Some songs might use a couple of different chord progressions, switching back and forth for the verse and the chorus.
+Some songs use a couple different guitar chord progressions, switching back and forth for the verse and the chorus.

 The Nashville system encourages musicians to focus more on the relationships between notes rather than the notes themselves.
 This is particularly helpful if you are playing with a singer or another musician and they ask you to change the key you are playing.

 I-IV-V Chord Progressions

 Common guitar chord progressions like G-C-D, A-D-E, and E-A-B are all examples of the I-IV-V chord progression in action.
 So the next time you are looking at a song and you see one of these sequences, you will know you are looking at a I-IV-V chord progression.

 The I-IV-V chord progression forms the foundations of countless classic songs and contemporary favorites.
 According to Ultimate Guitar, the I-IV-V progression, with slight variations, can be used to play the following songs:

 - “Imagine” by John Lennon or “Everybody Talks” by Neon Trees (I-IV)